How do I start Agility?

 As you advance through class levels we continue adding more skills and building upon the ones learnt in Agility Foundations.
 All while having a ton of FUN!

-If your dog has not taken group classes anywhere before, we suggest you register in a less active class, such as Rally Obedience Novice 1, or Good Manners Class, to fulfill the pre-requisite and to work on your dog's focus in a group setting and develop a good teamwork relationship with your dog!
+If your dog has not taken group classes anywhere before, we recommend you register in a less active class, such as Rally Obedience Novice 1, Tricks, or Good Manners Class to fulfill the pre-requisite and to work on your dog’s focus in a group setting and develop a good teamwork relationship with your dog!

 My dog has good obedience already, do I still need the pre-req?

 While we can appreciate some people have done a good job training their dog at home, participating in a group class is a different skill for your dog and has nothing to do with how many tricks your dog can do in your living room.
-The pre-requisite is required for all dogs, and is in place so that you can get the most out of our Agility training program!
+The pre-requisite is required for all dogs, and is in place to set your dog up for success so you can get the most out of our Agility training program!